rbaumgar/openshift-logging/README.md

 subscription.operators.coreos.com/cluster-observability-operator created
 ```

-Check that all operators are running and phase is *Succeeded*.
+Check that all operators are running and the phase is *Succeeded*.
 This may take some minutes.

 ```sh
 $ oc get csv -n openshift-logging cluster-logging.v6.1.0